 ZZZZZZZZZZZZZZZZZZZzzzzzzzz.
 Sorry.
 I fell asleep while you were talking about sports.
 Again.

 Back to kids feet.
-What are 3 things parents can do to aid in their child's foot development?
+What are three things parents can do to aid in their child's foot development?

 1. Assist your child in massaging and stretching their feet if they are very young.